edd-ie/Eyes_alertness-detector/README.md

 Library: OpenCV

 Haar cascades are stored in OpenCV as:
-•	haarcascade_frontalface_default.xml
+-	haarcascade_frontalface_default.xml
-•	haarcascade_eye_tree_eyeglasses.xml files
+-	haarcascade_eye_tree_eyeglasses.xml files

 Project develops an understanding of the system:
-•	Drowsiness detection
+-	Drowsiness detection
-•	Eye blink locks
+-	Eye blink locks
-•	Eye detection
+-	Eye detection
-•	Face detection
+-	Face detection

-Haar Cascades
+*Haar Cascades*
 An effective object detection method proposed in the paper, “Rapid Object Detection using a Boosted Cascade of Simple Features_2001”
 A machine learning approach where a Cascade function is trained from lots of positive and negative images
 	Cascade function – function that tests conditions until True